-To be upfront, this post includes affiliate links for Foodtography School.
+To note, this post includes affiliate links for Foodtography School.
 This just means that if you make a purchase after clicking one of those links, I'll earn a little money (at no cost to you) to keep the kitchen up and running!
 If you have any questions about affiliates, please reach out!

 If you're interested in Foodtography School - even joining one of the FREE Masterclasses - you can sign up here.
 Use code JESS at checkout for 15% off everything on the site!

 In my Foodtography School review, I'm also sharing a few "before and after" shots which are always fun!
-There is nothing "bad" about the before photos, but you can really see the progression -- particularly in some of the finer details.
+There is nothing "bad" about the before photos, but you can really see the progression, particularly in some of the finer details.
 I think it's also really interesting to see that even before, I had a sense of the style that I wanted.
 You can see some interesting compositional elements (repetition, for example), but it's just captured in such a better way in the "after" photo!

 How did you get started?